• Skip to primary navigation

 Instructions

 1. Place the potatoes in a pot of water and bring to a simmer.
 Simmer until tender, about 10-15 minutes.
-Drain and rinse under cool water.
+Scoop the potatoes into a strainer, leaving the water in the pot, and rinse under cool water.

-2. Fill the pot with water again and bring to a simmer.
+2. Bring the potato water in the pot to a boil.
 Add the shrimp and cook until just opaque, about 3 minutes.
 Drain and rinse under cool water.

 3. Make the dressing by combining lemon juice, olive oil and both mustards in a jar and shaking vigorously.